 The winning bidder was NDL Construction.
 NDL did an extraordinary job of getting materials up on the winter road before it closed in March 2017.

 Work started as soon as the ground thawed in May 2017.
-Currently, the team is working on the soil decontamination, the geothermal lake loop, and the solar park.

 Once this integrated system is up and running, Northlands Dënesųłiné will be one of the leading alternative-energy communities in Canada.